cyculab618/FRD/FRD/README.md

-# FRD: False-Region Debiasing for WSSS (on top of MCTformer)
+# FRD: Feature Representation Discrepancy for WSSS (on top of MCTformer)

 This repository contains our FRD implementation and utilities to:
 - generate CAMs,